How to Make Accessible Word & PDF Documents

 - Value and strategies for accessibility

-Laptop computers and a mouse are required for the hands-on exercises but participants who cannot bring a laptop are still welcome.
+Laptop computers are required for the hands-on exercises but participants who cannot bring a laptop are still welcome.

 - Office 2010 +